 The Covenant Kodi addon, a recent fork of the popular Exodus Kodi addon, dropped with some fanfare in mid-July 2017.
 The new addon is making waves for several reasons.
-First, it’s picking up where Exodus left off after TVAddons disappeared with little warning.
-Although Exodus has been silently updated the past few weeks, it’s slowly been breaking down.
-The new Covenant addon promises to improve upon its predecessor while keeping the same functionality and most of the same design.
+First, it’s picking up where Exodus left off after TVADDONS disappeared with little warning and then dropped the addon after coming back online.
+Although Exodus has been silently updated the past few weeks, it’s slowly been breaking down and may no longer be trustworthy.
+The new Covenant add-on promises to improve upon its predecessor while keeping the same functionality and most of the same design.

-Update 7/17/2017: During our last check, the latest version of Covenant can be found directly through a Github install.
+Update 10/23/2017: During our last check, the most current of Covenant can be found directly through a Github install, or in another official developer repository.
 We’ve added an installation guide for adding the newest version through a direct zip install from Github.

 Disclaimer: This guide is intended to help readers access content they already have purchased the rights to access, but are for whatever reason unable to access either temporarily, or permanently.
 Flixed.io does not support software piracy, and bears no responsibility for what you decide to do with the contents of this article.
 Furthermore, please note that Flixed.io in no way hosts, develops, or produces any of the software mentioned within this article.
 For more information, please see our full disclaimer here.